pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 ### ProBas database

 The web portal [ProBas](https://www.probas.umweltbundesamt.de/php/index.php) provides process-oriented basic data from different projects.
 Most emission factors we use for commuting and business trips originate from [TREMOD](https://www.ifeu.de/en/project/uba-tremod-2019/), the Transport emission model (IFEU Heidelberg & UBA, 2019).
-ProBas uses data from the 2010 project, i.e. Version 5 (IFEU Heidelberg & UBA, 2010).
+ProBas uses data from the 2010 project, i.e., Version 5 (IFEU Heidelberg & UBA, 2010).
 Emission factors for specific car fuel types, and for heating and electricity come from [GEMIS](http://iinas.org/about-gemis.html) (Globales Emissions-Modell Integrierter
 Systeme), a freely available computer model with an integrated database for lifecycle assessments and CO2 footprints of energy, resource and transport systems (ÖKo-Institut &